MMorafah/Object_Detection-/README.md

 Faster R-CNN: Down the rabbit hole of modern object detection: https://tryolabs.com/blog/2018/01/18/faster-r-cnn-down-the-rabbit-hole-of-modern-object-detection/ <br />

 An overview of deep-learning based object-detection algorithms: https://medium.com/@fractaldle/brief-overview-on-object-detection-algorithms-ec516929be93 <br />
+How to Calculate & Use the AUC Score: https://towardsdatascience.com/how-to-calculate-use-the-auc-score-1fc85c9a8430 <br />

 ## Code